purplezi/PurpleCypress/docs/English/everysentences.md

 Get up early.Grind out hardy.Gain on success.

-The spirit is willing and the flesh is weak.
+- The spirit is willing and the flesh is weak.
+- A contented mind is the greatest blessing a man can enjoy in this world.
+- The intrinsic value of education is to maintain a nation's forward momentum.